tcmoore3/hpmc-surface-potential/README.md

-# HOOMD-blue component template
+# HOOMD-blue component template for HPMC interaction energies

-`hoomd-component-template` provides a framework to develop components that extend [**HOOMD-blue**](https://glotzerlab.engin.umich.edu/hoomd-blue/).
+`hpmc-energy-template` provides a framework to develop components that extend [**HOOMD-blue**](https://glotzerlab.engin.umich.edu/hoomd-blue/) with new pairwise and external potentials for HPMC.
 It includes template C++ and Python modules, an example unit test, CMake scripts to build the component, and GitHub Actions workflows.

 ## Building the component